Available in VPC

 |

-| ③ Search bar | You can search by database name, table name, location, table type, data format, and tag, and you can also sort by order. |
+| ③ Search bar | You can search by database name, table name, location, table type, data format, and tag, and results can also be sorted. |

 | ④ Table list | Displays the list of tables being viewed. |